 The web of architecture, vibrant markets and secret edens that make up North London are an open invitation to discover the city’s unsung highlights.
 Save your pennies for the memorable moments by staying at some of the best cheap hotels in the area.

 With attractions of its own – Camden Town, Primrose Hill, Regent’s Park – and great transport links in King’s Cross and St Pancras, North London is both a destination and a base for exploring the rest of the city.
 Being a little bit out of the centre of town also means that hotels are a little less expensive.
 These five are Culture Trip’s pick of the budget bunch.

 A piece of London history, Green Rooms is a relatively new hotel located in a former Art Deco showroom in Wood Green.
-With 22 rooms, two apartments and two dormitories, there’s a room to suit all travellers and budgets.
+With 22 rooms, two apartments and two dormitories, there’s something to suit all travellers and budgets.
 It’s made for “artists, creatives and style enthusiasts”, and offers preferential rates to those in the creative industries.
-Only four rooms have en-suite bathrooms; the others are all communal.
+Only four rooms have en-suite bathrooms; the others are communal.
 Beer in the bar is from hipster favourite Beavertown, and chefs serve six-month residencies in the restaurant.

 For somewhere slightly farther removed from the hustle and bustle of Central London, The Hide is a great, affordable option.
 Sitting snugly in a row of 1930s houses near Wembley Stadium, it’s perfect if you’re attending a concert or event and need a plush place to crash.
 Unexpectedly lavish despite its affordable price tag, deep-chocolate browns, studded velvet armchairs and metallic silk curtains elevate the interiors of rooms with king-size beds, flat-screen TVs and mini fridges stocked with free soft drinks.
 Tuck into an inclusive continental breakfast before hopping on the nearby Hendon Central Tube for further city exploration.